seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *\[Aside]*
 Here comes a flattering rascal; upon him
-Will I first work: he’s for his master,
+Will I first work: he's for his master,
 An enemy to my son.
 How now, Pisanio!
 Doctor, your service for this time is ended;
 Take your own way.